Investing in young people directly

 UK Democracy Fund

-We are a contributing funder to the UK Democracy Fund.
+We contributed £150K between July 2021 – June 2024 to the UK Democracy Fund.
 This is a pooled fund aiming to increase democratic participation and engagement of under-represented groups, particularly young people.